fontlabcom/getgo-fonts/docs/zotosans-phagspa.md

 ---

-## Coto Sans Phags Pa
+## Zoto Sans Phags Pa

-Coto Sans Phags Pa is a design for the Phags-pa script.
+Zoto Sans Phags Pa is a design for the Phags-pa script.

 It contains 382 glyphs and 5 OpenType features, and supports 97 characters from the Unicode blocks: Phags-pa, CJK Symbols and Punctuation, Mongolian.